100 works of English Literature

 simple clarity and beauty of Bunyan’s prose make

-2. Robinson Crusoe by Daniel Defoe (1719)
+this the ultimate English classic. - Robinson Crusoe by Daniel Defoe (1719)

 By the end of the 19th century, no book in English